 Laser Hair Removal FAQs

 Individuals with light skin and dark hair generally are the best candidates for laser hair removal.
 That being said, individuals with varying skin tones and hair color can also be considered for this treatment, but in order for the laser to “find” the hair and effectively treat it, it has be able to “see” it.
-Therefore, those with light skin and very light blonde hair may not be the best candidates for this procedure.
+Therefore, those with light skin and very light blonde or gray hair may not be the best candidates for this procedure.

 Can I Only Have 1 Session?

 The series of treatments is designed to ensure that all hair growth is permanently suppressed.
 There will be significant reduction, but not all hair follicles are destroyed in the initial session and some may continue to grow.
 The additional sessions ensure that the remaining growing hairs will also be terminated.

 There is no downtime following laser hair removal and patients can usually resume their normal routine.
 Sometimes there may be slight redness on the treated area that subsides after a few hours.
 Afterwards, the skin may look and feel like it’s sunburned.
 Cooling creams or ice packs may provide relief to the burned feeling.
 Sun exposure must be limited several weeks before and after treatment.